Knox Automobile Company: Growth

 In 1908 a water-cooled four-cylinder engine was introduced and customers could choose air-cooled or pay $100 more for water-cooled models.
 A six-cylinder engine became available in 1910 and all Knox's became water-cooled.
 Only luxury-priced Knox's were offered after 1910.

 Racing

-The Knox was raced by Billy Bourque in the 1909 AAA Championship Car race at the Indianapolis Motor Speedway.
+The Knox was raced by William Bourque in the 1909 AAA Championship Car race at the Indianapolis Motor Speedway.
 In 1910 a Knox was driven by Fred Belcher in the Vanderbilt Cup race.

 Fate

 By 1912 Knox sales were slipping and a receiver was called in.
 The last Knox automobiles were built in 1914 and Knox was declared bankrupt in 1915.
-Knox reorganized as the Knox Motors Corporation and continued build tractors and trucks until 1924.
+Knox reorganized as the Knox Motors Corporation and continued to build tractors and trucks until 1924.

 Afterwards Harry Knox moved on to design tanks for the US Army Ordnance Department; his T1 Light Tank wasn't adopted, but his Vertical volute spring suspension and his track design were used on almost all American tanks of the WWII, and he designed its replacement HVSS, which served until 1980s in some countries, as well.